Aurore54F/JaSt/README.md

   - Implementation of k-fold cross-validation and possibility to plot ROC curves;
   - Manual clustering with histograms representing the frequency of all 4-grams present in a JavaScript document;
   - Graphical method to get an approximation of the number of clusters present in the data;
   - PCA implementation to graphically represent JavaScript executables onto a two-dimensional surface.
-With supervised learning, different colours can be attributed to each class or clusters.
+With supervised learning, different colours can be attributed to each class or cluster.